NOAA-GSL/wxvx/README.md

 ┌────────────────────┬───────────────────────────────────────────┐
 │ Key                │ Description                               │
 ├────────────────────┼───────────────────────────────────────────┤
+│ baseline:          │ Description of the baseline dataset       │
-│ cycles:            │ Cycles to verify                          │
+│   name:            │   Name of the baseline model or 'truth'   │ │   url:             │   Template for baseline GRIB location     │ │ cycles:            │ Cycles to verify                          │
 │   start:           │   First cycle                             │
 │   step:            │   Interval between cycles                 │